What does a Automotive Service Advisor do?

 What is the job outlook for a Automotive Service Advisor?

-Automotive Service Advisors can expect a competitive average national annual compensation of $52,410.
-This figure reflects the value of the skills and knowledge required in this profession.
-Additionally, the average national hourly compensation stands at $25.20, which provides a clear picture of the earning potential for those in this role.
-The combination of steady job availability and a respectable salary makes this career path attractive for many job seekers.
+In terms of compensation, Automotive Service Advisors earn a competitive salary.
+The BLS reports an average national annual compensation of $52,410.
+This figure reflects the value placed on the skills and expertise required for this role.
+Additionally, the average national hourly compensation stands at $25.20, providing a clear picture of the earning potential in this career.
+Job seekers can expect fair compensation for their work, making this a financially attractive field.

 Continue to Salaries for Automotive Service Advisor